 To make sure that your teen follows the rules, involve them in making the family rules.
 Encourage their participation so that they understand the purpose of having rules.

-Rules on alcohol, sex, and curfews have to be imposed to help your child stay safe and healthy.
 Some families even have safety contracts – a written agreement that lists the rules the child should follow.

 Effectiveness Of Rules

 Rules are as effective as you make and back them up.
 While making your rules, you also need to decide on a consequence for breaking the rule and ensure that all the family members agree on it.
 For example, when your child breaks the rule, don’t just give him another chance; instead, make him face the consequence of breaking the rule.